 Yes!
 Because a heat pump only has to transfer heat rather than creating it (like other heating systems), it is the most efficient means of heating your home that is available in today’s market!
 A heat pump gets its efficiency because it uses only 1 unit of electricity to transfer 3 to 4 units of heat.
 That means that they can run with efficiency ratings around 350%.
 It is like buying oil for $1.50 per gallon (without burning fossil fuels).

 Is a heat pump environmentally friendly?

 Yes!
 In addition to heat pumps being 350% efficient, and not being reliant on burning fossil fuels, they use a refrigerant known as R410A.
 The EPA has selected this “Non-ozone depleting” refrigerant to reduce greenhouse gas emissions from power plants.
-Additionally, Scott strives to select materials from manufacturers that have sound environmental practices and he will also recycle all of the waste generated during your installation.
+Additionally, Royal River Heat Pumps strives to select materials from manufacturers that have sound environmental practices and he will also recycle all of the waste generated during your installation.

 Efficiency Maine offers loans up to $15,000 over 10 years with no fees and interest rates as low as 4.99% APR.

 Where can I find heat pump user tips?

 Where can I find heat pump water heater user tips?